controlecidadao/samantha_ia/README.md

 <summary>Click to open</summary>

 <br><br>
-Execute the following steps to test a model with Samantha:
+Follow these steps to perform a simple model test with Samantha:

 1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
+Close some programs if necessary to free memory.

 2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and choose a `gguf` model that fits in your available memory.

-3) Right click over the selected model download link and copy its url.
+3) Right click over the selected model download link icon and copy its url.

 4) Paste the model url into Samantha's _Download Models for Testing_ field.